lmaonator/mangadlmao/README.md

 # mangadlmao

-A cli script to download and package manga into CBZ for Komga.
+A cli script to download and package manga into CBZ for [Komga].

-What sets it apart from other scripts like this is that it creates a `ComicInfo.xml` for Komga and it will also download any updated chapters to get the latest versions with fixes.
+What sets it apart from other scripts like this is that it creates a `ComicInfo.xml` for [Komga] and it will also download any updated chapters to get the latest versions with fixes.

 ## Installation